 Welcome to Southern Texas Careers Academy.
 New Student Orientation is required of all new students attending STC Academy and is conducted prior to each start date.
 It is conducted in person at STC Academy.
 Topics reviewed include staff introductions, catalog review, explanation of Academy policies and procedures including clocking in and out, lockers, standards of conduct, course outlines, enrollment agreement, drug awareness and procedures, grievance policy and procedure, safe workplace, Material Safety Data Sheets, Fire Safety, evacuation procedures, satisfactory progress, student kits, and more.

-The Cosmetology training kit, trolley, and books, the Nail Technician training kit, case, and books, the Esthetician training kit and books, and Student Instructor books are issued during the first phase at STC Academy.
+The Cosmetology training kit, trolley, and books, the Nail Technician training kit, case, and books, the Esthetician training kit and books are issued during the first phase at STC Academy.

 These items are issued by the instructor and are required for use throughout the program of study.
 All kits and trolleys must remain at STC Academy during the course of study as it is a requirement for meeting program completion and are necessary for training in the Student Salon.
 Removing the kit or trolley items from STC Academy is considered theft and will be grounds for out of school suspension or expulsion.

 Student-issued lockers and trolleys with locks are allowed and can be used to secure all necessary items.
 Students are responsible to keep the kit and trolley items locked at all times, on a day to day basis, whether clocked in or out, and during absences for any reason, including Leave of Absences or suspensions.
 STC Academy is not responsible for missing, lost, or stolen kit or trolley items.
 Students are responsible for their kit and trolley items.
 At any time if an item is missing a student has the following options: